 If you live in an area with clay soil, your lavender will do much better if you add something to loosen the soil around its rootball.
 Dig a larger hole than usual and add in some organic matter like compost or even potting soil (just NOT peat moss!).
 This will help make the soil less dense and drain better.

 Lavender flowers in the late summer and fresh blooms can be harvested and dried for use year-round.

 Lavender is an herb often used in French cooking and is a surprising addition to roasted potatoes, cakes, and cookies.
 It also adds a wonderful flavor to lemonade and tea.

 Need recipes for lavender?
 20 Recipes That Use Lavender

-One of my favorite herbs for cooking is thyme!
-The unique flavor and scent of thyme make it a great addition to meat rubs, herb infused bread, and comforting winter soups.
+One of my favorite cooking herbs from the garden is thyme!
+The unique flavor and scent of thyme make it a great addition to meat rubs, herb-infused bread, and comforting winter soups.

 It is a pretty, aromatic, and low growing addition to vegetable container gardens.
 Harvest thyme in the spring and summer and dry it for year-round use or keep a plant in a small pot on your windowsill for fresh use.